sygmo/garden-proud/README.md

 ## Development

 This app was made in Node, Express, MySQL, and Sequelize.
-For the frontend styling we used Bulma.
+Bulma and the npm package handlebars-helpers were used for the front-end.